razetime/ngn-k-tutorial/14-sudoku.md

 nz:{b:,/x;9 9#@[b;y?&~0=b;:;0]}
 ```

-To check whether it is valid, all we need to check is if `1=#sudoku nz board`.
+To check whether a puzzle is valid, all we need to check is if `1=#sudoku x`.

 To generate a random board and test this, you can use `gen[]`.
 ```